hackclub/OnBoard/projects/AleksNFC/README.md

 PCB designed using EasyEDA functioning as a 'smart' business card.
 It utilizes an NFC chip paired with an antenna to prompt others' devices to open my personal website (https://aleksanderkurgan.vercel.app/) which I also designed for arcade :).

 <!-- How much is it going to cost? -->
-The boards will cost $12.73 and the shipping, $17.80.
-This sums to a grand total of $30.53
+The board will cost $30.96

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->